 - Add corned beef and onions and cheese to the pan and stir to mix.
 Turn off heat and season with salt and pepper.

 - Make six indentions with the back of an ice cream scoop or large spoon and drop a whole raw egg in each hole.
-Bake casserole for 20 minutes or until eggs are just set.
+Bake casserole until eggs are just set, about 15 minutes.
+For a more firm set yolk, you can bake them for up to 20 minutes.

 - Garnish with parsley, if using.